d-util/.github/profile/README.md

-# Dev Corporations Ltd.
+# Dev Corporations Inc.

-Welcome to the GitHub Pages Site for Dev Corporations Ltd.
+Welcome to the GitHub Pages Site for Dev Corporations Inc.

 ## Projects